theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Increased the amount of some consumables you can carry
 ~ Roll of Firework Crackers effectiveness has been increased
 ~ Plague Heart explosion greatly increased damage and plague damage
-~ Murder Pack (Rare Spawn) - Pack 4-6 Ferals.
-2-3 Regular and 2-3 Blood Versions (NZ Only)
+~ Murder Pack (Dangerous Spawn) - Pack 4-6 Ferals.
+2-3 Regular and 2-3 Blood Versions
 ~ Increased damage taken
 ~ Reduced Standing gain
 ~ Car Headlights are God Rays
 ~ Increased Vehicle Acceleration and top speed
-~ Vehicle trunk size is 18
+~ All Vehicle trunk size is 18
 ~ Enclaves no longer disband when recruiting one of their members (Non-Arc Legacy)
-~ Bloater Gland Harvest is enabled after completing "A Cure for All Seasons"
+~ Bloater Gland Harvest is enabled by default
 ~ Starter Houses' Right Side Outdoor Slot has randomized built-in

 # CUSTOM TRAITS